What is business process design?

 2. Reduce handoff delays

 Handoffs happen when responsibilities are transferred from one party to another.
 Failures and delays happen when this process doesn’t run smoothly.
 For example, not enough information is shared, or the other team isn’t ready to start work.
-Making sure your business processes are fine-tuned can help mitigate handoff risks.
+Making sure your business process design is fine-tuned can help mitigate handoff risks.

 3. Don’t rely on automation